JetBrains/guide/site/javascript/tutorials/eleventy-tsx/tsx-templates/index.md

 - Add JSX/TSX handling to tsconfig.json
 - Changed our one page/template to TSX
 - Taught 11ty to render `.tsx` templates from `JSX.Element` to a string

+In the next step, we'll put our site to the test.
+Literally!
+We'll add tests to validate our components.